drew-bond-braze/ai-news-summarizer/README.md

 2. Configure your API keys as described above
 3. Start searching for news!

+**Test with real companies:**
+- Try "Apple", "Microsoft", "Tesla", "OpenAI"
+- The app will fetch real news articles from the last 7 days
+- Preview metadata before sending to your 3rd party API

 ## How to Use

 1. **Search**: Enter a Braze TAM client name and click "Search News"